 The first phase of FEED, according to Pensen, “consists of a detailed review of the feasibility study results and in-depth evaluation of the gas demand and supply study.”

 Penspen “will also support the client in marketing and promoting the pipeline project to potential stakeholders showcasing the wider benefits of its development.”

-Named Gazoduc, the 5,700-kilometer gas pipeline will serve 12 African countries for an estimated cost of $20 billion.
+The 5,700-kilometer gas pipeline will serve 12 African countries for an estimated cost of $20 billion.
 The pipeline is also known as the Nigeria Morocco Gas Pipeline

 Penspen CEO Peter O’Sullivan said, “Following Penspen’s successful execution of the feasibility study, we consider it a huge privilege to be selected by both clients for the next stage of the project definition.”